End of Summer Term Newsletter

 Please remember we have a book in the entrance hall in which parents are invited to write down their child’s special achievements e.g. swimming certificates, horse riding achievements, football, gym, dance etc. It is important that we celebrate achievements outside of school as well as in school.
 The children may, of course, still bring their certificates etc in to show in assembly.

 Please ensure that your child has a school book bag in school every day.
 It is important that your child uses the school book bag rather than another as the book bags are stored in the classrooms in boxes of that size in order that they can be easily accessed by both children and staff.
 Letters are sometimes given out into children’s book bags, please check them daily to ensure that you receive important information promptly.
 Your child is welcome to use a rucksack (either a school one or another) to store club clothing in but this must be separate to the book bag.
 Thank you for your support with this.

-Forest School sessions will be part of the Fantastic Friday workshops in Key Stage One from Friday 8th September.
+Forest School sessions will be part of the Fantastic Friday workshops in Key Stage One from Friday 13th September.
+Year One will have Forest School sessions during the first half of each term and Year Two will have them in the second half of the term.
 In Reception Puffins will be having Forest School sessions this half term and Owls next.
-They will start the week beginning Monday 25th September.
+They will start the week beginning Monday 16th September.
 There will be further information to follow.

 Please visit our website at www.iverheathinf.org.uk.
 We aim to keep all important information here including newsletters etc. and the class pages will have photos, homework and news on events in school.